Vyral/kenneth-kelly/drafts/2017-10-16-is-using-an-irrl-a-smart-move-for-you.md

 Do these fast and low refinance offers make sense to pursue?
 In my opinion, very rarely.

 If you have any questions about IRRLs, don’t hesitate to reach out to me.
-I’d be happy to help you!
+I’d be happy to help you\!